 Second Harvest Announces 2022 Celebrity Chef of the Year

-Their goal was $60,000 and they raised an amazing amount of $62,000.
-Susan Estee, Executive Director, Second Harvest North Central Food Bank shared.
-“We could not have done this event without our amazing chefs, hosts, production teams, judges, sponsors, staff and volunteers, we really can’t thank them enough.”
+“We could not have done this event without our amazing chefs, hosts, production teams, judges, sponsors, staff and volunteers, we really can’t thank them enough,” said Susan Estee, Executive Director of Second Harvest North Central Food Bank,

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.